PhilUlb/what-the-cell-and-where/README.md

 pip install -r requirements.txt pip install git+https://github.com/tensorflow/examples.git
 ```
+**Note:** `requirements_versions.txt` contains the version numbers of all libraries contained in the requirements file in case installation of the latest versions (as is done by using `requirements.txt`) causes any troubles.

 ### Execute the following code in the shell in the main directory of this notebook to create the necessary data subfolders